How to Calculate Full Truckload Freight Shipping Costs

 A table shows the calculation breakdown to find the per-mile rate.
 Provided a flat rate of $2,500 for a journey of 915 miles would come to a $2.73 per mile rate.

 In this scenario, the carrier is charging you about $2.73 a mile for the trip.
-While a little higher than the current average for reefers, you have to consider what else the carrier may be including in the price, like the distance and the quality of their services.
+While a little higher than the current average for reefers, you have to consider what else the carrier may be including in the price aside from distance, like the quality of their services or current fuel prices.

 When it comes to reefer freight, as an example, you want the more experienced drivers and carriers because of the perishable nature of the goods.